 Of note, the holiday includes all kinds of pet provisions – pet food, pet kennels, pet beds, leashes, and even pet waste disposal bags.

-Here is the link to the 2022 list of exempted disaster preparedness items:
+Here is the link to the 2022 list of exempted disaster preparedness items: (as of post time the updated list of 2023 items had not yet been published)

 Big Deal – Home Hardening Disaster Preparedness: July 1, 2022 – June 30, 2024